Kimberly Belle: Life and career

 The daughter of a chemist and a speech pathologist, Belle grew up in Kingsport, Tennessee.
 She earned a BA from Agnes Scott College.
-Before she turned to writing fiction, Belle worked in marketing and fundraising for Habitat for Humanity, the YWCA, Annie E. Casey Foundation, and the United Way.
+Before she turned to writing fiction, Belle worked in marketing and fundraising for Habitat for Humanity, the YWCA, the Annie E. Casey Foundation, and the United Way.

-In 2022, Belle established a bi-monthly podcast with fellow thriller novelists Heather Gudenkauf and Kaira Rouda called The Killer Author Club.
+In 2022, Belle established a bimonthly podcast with fellow thriller novelists Heather Gudenkauf and Kaira Rouda called The Killer Author Club.

 Works

-Belle is best known for her novel, The Marriage Lie (Mira, 2017), which was a USA Today, Wall Street Journal, and a The Globe and Mail bestseller, as well as #1 iTunes UK bestseller and a semifinalist in the 2017 Goodreads Choice Awards for Best Mystery & Thriller and has been translated in a dozen languages.
+Belle is best known for her novel The Marriage Lie (Mira, 2017), which was a USA Today, Wall Street Journal, and Globe and Mail bestseller, as well as a number one iTunes UK bestseller and a semifinalist in the 2017 Goodreads Choice Awards for Best Mystery & Thriller and has been translated in a dozen languages.
 Dear Wife, her fifth novel, was published in June 2019.
-The Paris Window, her seventh and latest novel, is set to release in June 2024.
+The Paris Widow, her seventh and latest novel, was released in June 2024.